Dean Harrison - Counselling Psychologist

 What is the meaning of life?
 That's a question that has been asked since the beginning of time.
 It's something that philosophers have been trying to answer, and it's something that each of us has had to answer for ourselves.

-The problem is, no one really knows what the meaning of life is.
+The problem is that no one knows the meaning of life.
 Even if we did know what it was, would it matter?
 Things change.
-People come into our lives, people leave our lives.
+People come into our lives, and people leave our lives.
 Things happen to us and things don't happen at all.
-Sometimes we just don't know what we're doing anyway so why worry?
+Sometimes, we don't know what we're doing anyway, so why worry?
 Well, the fact you are reading this article means you are either curious or worried, so let's continue.

 What is the Meaning of Life?